 Tier 1 capital.
 Under this facility, the government matches capital injected by private investors (including existing shareholders).
 Any institution that enters the scheme is required to make full provisions upfront, in line with Bank of Thailand's end-2000 loan classification and loan-loss provisioning (LCP) rules.
 Existing shareholders must thus bear all the up-front losses, and the government in making its contribution will rely on due diligence performed by private investors.
 The Financial Sector Advisory Committee (FRAC) arbitrates on any disputes regarding the magnitude of the write-down of losses.
 To qualify for support, the institution must present an operational restructuring plan including measures to strengthen internal control and risk management, increase revenues, cut costs, and strengthen internal procedures for dealing with nonperforming loans.
 These plans must be acceptable to the FRAC and the Bank of Thailand.
 The government will provide the capital injection in the form of equity paid up with 10-year, tradable government bonds carrying a market-related interest rate.
 The new government/private capital injections would have preferred status over existing shareholders.
 The government and the new investors have the right to change the board of directors and management of the institution.
-The government also reserves the right to appoint board member(s) according to the size of its equity holding, and has the right of nominating at least one board member even if this is not warranted by the size of its equity share.
+The government also reserves the right to appoint board member(s) according to the size of its equity holding, and has the right of nominating at least one board member pany assets managed by the FRA, 206 billion baht have been sold to the private sector and 185 billion baht to the asset management company.
+Total recovery to FRA is about 96 billion baht or 25 percent of face value; final recovery value will only be known after the outcome of profit sharing arrangements and asset management company liquidations are completed.